rywtutanota/v2rayLOVE/README.md

   - `https://github.com/chas1kennyet/v2rayLOVE/archive/refs/tags/20230904.tar.gz`
 - For example, maybe your own repository is in the following format: `https://github.com/rywtutanota/v2rayLOVE/archive/refs/tags/20230910.tar.gz`

+NOTE: Because the repository may be updated, moved, or renamed, you should replace the above username and version number accordingly.

 3. Open the terminal and enter the path of the `tar.gz` file, then extract the compressed package to `~/Desktop/v2rayLOVE/` using the following command:

    ```